-Forest loss activity and fire occurrence showed a joint four-year cyclical pattern of variation during most of the period investigated.
-However, the time-series of forest loss and fire activity diverge considerably from each other, starting in 2014.
-In particular, forest loss increased rather steeply from 2014 to 2017, whereas the number of fire points decreased significantly during the same period (Fig. 6).
+Forest loss activity and fire occurrence showed a joint cyclical pattern of variation with a period of approximately 4 years from 2001 through 2013, with relative high peaks of activity in 2001, 2005, 2008 and 2012 (see Fig. S7).
+However, the time-series of forest loss and fire activity diverged considerably from each other, starting in 2014.
+In particular, forest loss increased rather steeply from 2014 to 2017, whereas the number of fire points decreased significantly during the same period (Fig. 7).
 Hence, this is the first time in the past two decades in which fire and forest loss followed diverging trends nationwide.